 - The embassy cost of your Chinese VISA will be refunded by Pacican!

-- You are required to pay for your own accommodation (roughly £300 per month, including utilities).
+- You are required to pay for your own accommodation (roughly £350 per month, including utilities).
+Pacican do however help you to find the accommodation at the beginning of your placement – it is in fact very very easy!

 Shanghai applicants will have more of a structured syllabus to teach to than in the rest of our placement locations, where generally speaking (not always), you do not have to work to much of a syllabus at all.